aliceliveprojects/pi_scalextric/README.md

 1. Web: Create an app in the Heroku account

-1. Web: Add the CloudMQTT element to the app in the Heroku account (you'll need to provide a credit card for this)

-1. Web: Find the connection details in the app's Config Vars
+1. Web: Connect Heroku to the `alice-mqtt-broker` and deploy

-1. Dev Machine: Use an [MQTT debug client](http://www.mqttfx.org/) to check all is OK
+1. Dev Machine: Use an [MQTT debug client](https://chrome.google.com/webstore/detail/mqttbox/kaajoficamnjijhkeomgfljpicifbkaf) to check all is OK

 1. Download fresh [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).